 In commemoration of International Coffee Day (celebrated annually on the 1st of October), here are eight great reasons why we should all drink some coffee at work:

 1. Caffeine improves memory and cognition

-In a study published by Journal of Nutrition, the caffeine in coffee can potentially offer not just a momentary mental boost, but also impose long-term effects on your thinking and cognitive skills.
-How this happens is due to caffeine being a brain stimulant and its ability to block receptors for a chemical called adenosine, which normally prevents the release of excitatory brain chemicals (the chemicals responsible to provide energy).
+In a study published by Journal of Nutrition, the caffeine in coffee can potentially improve the long-term effects of your thinking and cognitive skills.
+Caffeine is a brain stimulant and blocks receptors for a chemical called adenosine, which normally prevents the release of excitatory brain chemicals (the chemicals responsible to provide energy).

-However, it is important to note that some research does show that the benefit of caffeine on memory may be state dependent.
-This means that caffeine only improves memory if it is consumed both at the time the information is consumed and at the time of recalling the information.
+However, it’s important to note that research shows that the benefit of caffeine on memory may be state dependent.
+Hence, caffeine only improves memory if it is consumed both at the time the information is consumed and at the time of recalling the information.

-2. Coffee aroma helps to reduce sleep-deprived stress
+2. Coffee’s aroma helps to reduce sleep-deprived stress

 3. Coffee is a great social tool